manojmone/DevOps-Bootcamp/devgit/devgit.rst

 .. _devgit:

-.. title:: Setting up Developer PC and accessing Git
+.. title:: Setting up Git

 ++++++++++++++++++++++++++++++++++++++++++
-Setting up Developer PC and accessing Git
+Setting up Git
 ++++++++++++++++++++++++++++++++++++++++++

 Welcome to the first module of the DevOps Bootcamp!